apike/allenpike.com/_posts/2019-05-30-itunes-error.markdown

 <a href="/images/2019/itunes/windows-working.png"><img src="/images/2019/itunes/windows-working.png"></a>

 And add functionality they did.
-Over the years, iTunes accumulated features for local music, playing and burning CDs, the iTunes Store, iTunes in the Cloud, iTunes Match, Apple Music, TV, movies, Smart playlists, Genius playlists, podcasts, network library sharing, device backup, internet radio, ratings, iTunes Extras, iTunes U, device software update and restore, media sync, ringtone sync, contact and calendar sync, AirPlay, queueing, literally rearranging the icons on your iPhone home screen and – most importantly – displaying a bangin' visualization of the Hootie and the Blowfish track you just purchased for $0.99.
+Over the years, iTunes accumulated features for local music, playing and burning CDs, the iTunes Store, iTunes in the Cloud, iTunes Match, Apple Music, TV, movies, Smart playlists, Genius playlists, podcasts, network library sharing, device backup, internet radio, ratings, iTunes Extras, iTunes U, device software update and restore, media sync, ringtone sync, contact and calendar sync, AirPlay, queueing, Ping, Connect, literally rearranging the icons on your iPhone home screen and – most importantly – displaying a bangin' visualization of the Hootie and the Blowfish track you just purchased for $0.99.

 <a href="/images/2019/itunes/could-not-purchase.png"><img src="/images/2019/itunes/could-not-purchase.png"></a>